BRIGHTNESS-INSIDE-BOX/FUD-Keylogger-Golgappa/README.md

 #### :clipboard: COMPILATION PREFFERED IDE :> YOU CAN USE CODE BLOCKS FOR SUCCESSFULL COMPILATION OF SOURCE CODE

-#### :gem: You Have To First Create A Project Then Copy Source Code To Main.c Of The Project.
+#### :gem: You Have To First Create A Project , Then Copy Source Code To Main.c Of The Project You Have Created In Codeblocks.

+#### :computer: Download link for Code Blocks :point_right: http://www.codeblocks.org/downloads/26 .

 -----------------------------------------------------------------------------------------------------------------